jdfalko/Tank/readme.md

 it for large scale or production testing.

 ## Guides
-Installation guide and User guide can be found in the docs folder and are built with the source. and can also be found on our [wiki](https://github.com/intuit/Tank/wiki).
+Installation guide and User guide can be found in the docs folder and are built with the source, and can also be found on our [wiki](https://github.com/intuit/Tank/wiki).

 ## Issues & Contributions
 Please [open an issue here on GitHub](https://github.com/intuit/tank/issues/new) if you have a problem, suggestion, or other comment.